 This applies to any child the member of staff, supply teacher, volunteer or contractor has contact with in their personal, professional or community life.
-It also applies regardless of whether the alleged abuse took place in our College.
+It also applies regardless of whether the alleged abuse took place in our college.

-If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the CEO who is the DSL.
-Where the concerns or allegations are about the CEO, these should be referred to the Chair of Governors.
+If any member of staff has concerns that a colleague, supply teacher, volunteer or contractor might pose a risk to children, it is their duty to report these to the Principal.
+Where the concerns or allegations are about the Principal, these should be referred to the Chair of Governors.

-The CEO/ Chair of Governors should report the concern to the Local Authority Designated Officer (LADO) within one working day.
+The Principal / Chair of Governors should report the concern to the Local Authority Designated Officer (LADO) within one working day.

-The Corporate Director (Suffolk County Council) for Children and Young People's Services, has identified dedicated staff to undertake the role of LADO.
+The corporate director for Children and Young People's Services, has identified dedicated staff to undertake the role of LADO.
 LADOs can be contacted via email on LADO@suffolk.gov.uk or by using the LADO central telephone number: 0300 123 2044 for allegations against all staff and volunteers.

-14. Use of premises for non-college activities The governing body will ensure that where College facilities/premises are hired or rented out to organisations or individuals, sports associations or service providers to run community or extra-curricular activities appropriate arrangements are in place to keep children
+14. Use of college premises for non-college activities

+The governing body will ensure that where college facilities/premises are hired or rented out to organisations or individuals, sports associations or service providers to run community or extra-curricular activities appropriate arrangements are in place to keep children safe.